ezechiaskumbu77/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Alx shell permission script
-8. Script that sets mode of the file to -rwx-x-wx
+8. Script that sets the mode of the file hello the same as olleh's mode